This Beer Braised Chicken is made with chicken and bacon braised in beer. Be prepared for a dish full of flavor and delicious beyond belief.

 - Season the chicken with salt and pepper and dredge in flour, shaking off the excess.
 Add the olive oil to the drippings in the pot.
 Add the chicken in batches and cook over medium-high heat until golden on the bottom, 6 to 7 minutes, then flip and sear the other side, about 1 minute.

 - Add the beer, onions, potatoes, mustard, sugar, thyme and 1 cup water to the pot and stir, making sure the chicken is fully submerged.
 Simmer until the chicken is cooked through, about 20 minutes.
-Discard the thyme and stir in the bacon and parsley.
+Stir in the bacon and parsley.